ExpediaGroup/lodging-connectivity-java-sdk/docs/supply-client.md

         .secret("SECRET")
         .build();

-SupplyClient supplyClient = new SupplyClient(config);
+ReservationClient reservationClient = new ReservationClient(config);
 ```

 ### Set the Environment (Optional)
-`SupplyClient` can be configured to work in different environments, below is a list of the supported environments by this client:
+`ReservationClient` can be configured to work in different environments, below is a list of the supported environments by this client:

 | Environment                      | Corresponding API Endpoint                                       |
 |----------------------------------|------------------------------------------------------------------|